Mangnoppa/Battery-Checker-Script-for-mint-ubuntu/README.md

 ` git clone https://github.com/Mangnoppa/Battery-Checker-Script-for-mint-ubuntu.git`

 # Usage
-Clone the repository
+- Clone the repository

-` cd git clone https://github.com/Mangnoppa/Battery-Checker-Script-for-mint-ubuntu.git` or the name you gave the folder
+- ` cd Battery-Checker-Script-for-mint-ubuntu` or the name you gave the folder

-` make`
+- ` make`

 # ATTENTION
 The Makefile is under developement and is not testes with systemd.